Brighton Park, Chicago: Transportation

 Chicago's role as transportation gateway has always been a major influence on the demographics and economy of Brighton Park.
 Two major railroad landmarks exist in Brighton Park.
-The Corwith Intermodal freight facility, once known as Corwith Yards, covering nearly a square mile, is one of the major industrial features of Brighton Park.
+The Corwith Intermodal freight facility, once known as Corwith Yard, covering nearly a square mile, is one of the major industrial features of Brighton Park.

 Brighton Park crossing, near Western Avenue and Archer Avenue, is a major Chicago railroad junction and the former site of Brighton Park's railway station.

 Access to, property values, and economic growth in the neighborhood have been improved by the 1964 opening of the Stevenson Expressway, Interstate 55, the 1993 opening of the Orange Line rapid transit line, and the revitalization of the nearby Midway International Airport.